 Pops is one of the oddest (read: coolest) Route 66 attractions in Oklahoma, so don’t miss it.

 I ran into this interesting roadside attraction on Route 66: An abandoned gas station.

 The story behind this place is that it was built in the 1920s.
 You would bring a quart can, stick it under the spigot of a 50-gallon drum, and walk the gas back to your vehicle to insert into the motor.

 The place also had a kerosene fill-up station, which came in handy for local residents since they did not have electricity in these here parts back then.
 The station also sold pop, hard candy, and chocolate.

-Other long stretches of Route 66 weren’t especially interesting but did offer a chance to experience small-town America.
-There were a handful of little communities and a lot of farmland as I passed through towns like Davenport, Chandler, Stroud, Bristow and Sapulpa.
+Other long stretches of Route 66 in Oklahoma weren’t especially interesting but did offer a chance to experience small-town America.
+There were a handful of little communities and a lot of farmland.
+As the Oklahoma road trip continued, I passed through towns like Davenport, Chandler, Stroud, Bristow and Sapulpa.

 I found an odd historic marker that mentioned the Run of ’89 without fully explaining what it was.
 And it used the word “peopled” as a verb.
 Strange!

 The full story is that on April 22, 1889, new lands in what would become six counties of Oklahoma were opened up by the U.S. government for settlement.
 They literally held a “land rush” in which whoever got to a piece of land first got to keep it.